CD/DVD duplication requests

 - 16 wireless microphones (14 headset, 2 handheld)

 - Two (2) DSP units for signal effects processing

 - 2 monitor mixes (4 monitor speakers)

 Self-service user operable sound reinforcement system with a classroom technology podium.
 One handheld wireless microphone and one lavalier microphone.
 These microphones are appropriate for lectures and lecture-recitals.
 There is also a microphone mixer and 4 additional micophone inputs.
-For more complex productions the Recording Arts Department can provide the following:
+For more complex productions the Audio Engineering Department can provide the following:

 - Maximum of twelve (12) microphones or DI inputs on stage

 - Two (2) DSP units for signal effects processing

 - Two (2) monitor mixes with two (2) monitor speakers

 - Stereo speakers

 Because of its small size and limited technology, the Audio Engineering Department does not provide sound reinforcement in Ford Hall.